ess-dmsc/NeXus-Streamer/README.md

 [![License (2-Clause BSD)](https://img.shields.io/badge/license-BSD%202--Clause-blue.svg)](https://github.com/ess-dmsc/NeXus-Streamer/blob/master/LICENSE) [![codecov](https://codecov.io/gh/ess-dmsc/NeXus-Streamer/branch/master/graph/badge.svg)](https://codecov.io/gh/ess-dmsc/NeXus-Streamer) [![Build Status](https://jenkins.esss.dk/dm/job/ess-dmsc/job/NeXus-Streamer/job/master/badge/icon)](https://jenkins.esss.dk/dm/job/ess-dmsc/job/NeXus-Streamer/job/master/)

 # NeXus Streamer
 Stream event data from a NeXus file to an Apache Kafka cluster.
 Each message sent over Kafka comprises the event data from a single neutron pulse.
-Using the `--slow` flag results in sending 10 messages per second, approximatelya realistic rate.
+Using the `--slow` flag results in sending 10 messages per second, approximately a realistic rate.
 Sample environment data are also sent during streaming, resulting in a stream of real data which looks as if it were coming from a live instrument.

 The client runs until the user terminates it, repeatedly sending data from the same file but with incrementing run numbers.
 However the `--singlerun` flag can be used to produce only a single run.